GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

         Log::info("Hello Stackdriver!
 This will show up as log level INFO!");

-    For example, add the following route to `routes/web.php` and browse to `/exception/my-test-exception` to see an exception appear in Error Handling:
+    For example, add the following route to `routes/web.php` and browse to `/log/some-message-here` to see a log entry in Logging:

         Route::get('/log/{message}', function ($message) {
             Log::info("Hello my log, message: $message");